AngelaCox/UX-Portfolio/_projects/myob/documentation-audit.md

 Working with the project, QA and business analyst teams, I scoped and analysed requirements, and performed content audits ready to implement an information architecture redesign and update the documentation tools.
 This project is still in flight, so I have documented my strategy as an example.

 ## User audit process
 The first step is user surveys; internal and external.
-The survey scope was based around the following three areas;
+The survey scope was based around the following three areas:

 * How easily can you find and use information?
 * Which information are you accessing regularly, and why?